Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: The Exponent of Periodicity

 Note that a perfectly admissible pair $(\pi,\nf)$ is admissible (since we assume throughout that $\Gam$ is finite).
 Note also that using normal forms is essential for defining the exponent of periodicity for elements and sets of monoids.
 For example, if a monoid $M$ contains some subgroup $G$ which has an element $g$ of infinite order, then the set $\set{g^ng^{-n}}{g\in G \wedge n\in \N}$ would have an infinite exponent of periodicity under the na\"ive definition, even though it has but a single element.
 However, when using normal forms, the property whether $\exp(\nf(S))=\infty$ for some $S\sse M$ depends highly on the choice of the normal form.
-The following example shows that it is quite easy to construct `weird' normal forms which are geodetic but still not admissible.
-The example uses the additive monoid $\N$, but it clearly extends to every monoid or group with an infinite monogenetic submonoid.\footnote{Recall that a monogenetic submonoid refers to a submonoid generated by a single element.} \begin{example}[Weird Normal Forms] Consider a two letter alphabet~$\Gam = \os{a, b}$ and the presentation~$\pi: \Gam^* \to \mathbb{N}$ given by~$a \mapsto 1$ and~$b \mapsto 1$.
-In order to construct a geodetic normal form~$\nf:\N\to \os{a, b}^*$, we simply let $\nf(n)$ be the prefix of length $n$ of the (infinite) Thue-Morse word $t = abbabaabbaababba\cdots$, which is the fixed point of the homomorphism defined by $a \mapsto ab, b \mapsto ba$.
-As the Thue-Morse word $t$ is cube free \cite[Prop.~3.1.1]{lot02}, we have $\exp(\nf(n)) \leq 2$ for all $n \in \mathbb{N}$. $\diamond$ \end{example}
+The following example shows that it is quite easy to construct `weird' normal forms which are geodesic but still not admissible.
+The example uses the additive monoid $\N$, but it clearly extends to every monoid or group with an infinite monogenetic submonoid.\footnote{Recall that a monogenetic submonoid refers to a submonoid generated by a single element.} \begin{exa}[Weird Normal Forms] Consider a two-letter alphabet~$\Gam = \os{a, b}$ and the presentation~$\pi: \Gam^* \to \mathbb{N}$ given by~$a \mapsto 1$ and~$b \mapsto 1$.
+In order to construct a geodesic normal form~$\nf:\N\to \os{a, b}^*$, we simply let $\nf(n)$ be the prefix of length $n$ of the (infinite) Thue-Morse word $t = abbabaabbaababba\cdots$, which is the fixed point of the homomorphism defined by $a \mapsto ab, b \mapsto ba$.
+Since the Thue-Morse word $t$ is cube free \cite[Prop.~3.1.1]{lot02}, we have $\exp(\nf(n)) \leq 2$ for all $n \in \mathbb{N}$. $\diamond$ \end{exa}

 On the other hand, the \emph{usual} normal forms of the free group~$F(\Gam)$, of the free Abelian group~$\Z^n$ and its submonoid $\N^n$, as well as of any finite monoid are all perfectly admissible.